bozsahin/thebench/README.md

 PYTHON UPGRADE NOTE:

-If you want to move to another python, say python3.141519, run the install script FROM thebench home as
+If you want to move to another python for this tool, say python3.141519, and have that python installed, then run the install script FROM thebench home as

 <code>./bench.sh reset python3.141519</code>

-to change to that.
+to change to that python.
 It will make sure its <code>pip</code> library manager is installed and refreshes the bench libraries for that python.

 TO DEVELOP A GRAMMAR: